timothyas/xesn/paper.md

 and these groups are denoted by the black lines across the domain in
 \autoref{fig:sqg}.
-Under the hood, `xesn.LazyESN` assigns a local network to each chunk, where each chunk becomes a separate dask task.
+Under the hood, `xesn.LazyESN` assigns a local network to each chunk, where each chunk becomes a separate `dask` task.
 Note that unlike `xesn.ESN`, `xesn.LazyESN` does not load all data into memory, but instead lazily operates on the data via the `dask.Array` API.

-Communication between chunks is enabled by defining an overlap or halo region, harnessing Dask's flexible overlap function.
+Communication between chunks is enabled by defining an overlap or halo region, harnessing `dask`'s flexible overlap function.
 In our example, the overlap region is shown for a single group by the white box, and for instance is defined with size:
 ```python